WebDevBooster/starlan/README.md

 # Starlan: like English but 10 times faster to master!

 Starlan is a new human language based on and mutually intelligible with American English.
+But unlike English, everyone who learns Starlan as a second language instantly knows the correct pronunciation of every word, from day 1.
+Just by reading.
+Because aside from a few rare and easy-to-learn exceptions, every word in Starlan is written exactly as it is pronounced.

-Starlan makes it possible for non-native speakers (and for children) to **learn English up to 10 times faster** and to minimize accent from the start.
+So, when compared to American English, Starlan makes it possible for non-native speakers (and for children) to **learn and master the language up to 10 times faster**.
+And to minimize accent and misunderstandings in communication right from the start.

  In short: